 If you prefer in-person service at a branch or need a Girokonto (checking account) with access to a Girocard (German debit card), these are some of the top traditional banks in Germany:

-Most traditional banks charge a monthly fee.
-But some accounts can be free if you meet specific conditions, like receiving a minimum monthly deposit (e.g. your salary).
+Most traditional banks charge a monthly management fee for Girokonten.
+But some accounts may be free if you meet certain conditions, such as receiving a minimum monthly deposit (like your salary) or being under 30 years old.
+Generally, you can expect to pay between 1.90€ and 9.90€ per month for a checking account.

 Gyms and Fitness Studios